ipazosat/tekton-tutorial/httpd-hello/README.md

-# Build from Dockerfile and push to Quay
+# Build from Dockerfile and push to registry

 The following example shows how to create resources, tasks and pipelines on Tekton: